 Business owners have the option to file their tax returns with either the simplified or regular method.
 In the simplified method, you can deduct $5 per square foot of your home used for your business with a maximum of 300 square feet.
 Standard deduction of $5 per square foot of home used for business (maximum 300 square feet).
 You may also be able to deduct mortgage interest and real estate taxes, but you cannot deduct depreciation.

 The regular method goes much deeper, requiring a calculation of the percentage of your home used for your small business.
-It requires detailed records about expenses used for the small business space in your home and does allow you to calculate for depreciation.
+It requires detailed records about expenses used for the small business space in your home.
+It also allows you to calculate for depreciation.
 As a rule, you must show that you use this area of your home exclusively and regularly for business.

 Internet and phone service

 If your business relies on your internet connection or landline, you can also deduct your internet and/or phone expenses during your small business tax preparation.
 Just keep in mind that if you run your business out of your home, you will most likely need to calculate the percentage you use the internet for your business.
 You can also deduct costs related to the internet, like domain registration fees or consultation costs from webmasters, or digital marketing efforts, like digital add placement, customer relationship management (CRM) tools, professional photography/videography, or content creation associated with your business.